 All funds generated by the Tupelo Elvis Presley Fan Club, with the exception of club expenses, have been, and will be used for charitable purposes.
 The selection of appropriate charities is voted on by active fan club members.

 Our fan club members have donated their time and money creating a cookbook with recipes, photos and facts about Elvis.
-Funds generated from the sale of the cookbook have been used to donate to St. Jude Children’s Research Hospital, Tupelo Regional Rehabilitation Center and the March of Dimes plus many more.
+Funds generated from the sale of the cookbook have been used to donate to St. Jude Children’s Research Hospital, Tupelo Regional Rehabilitation Center plus many more.

 Our members have collected hundreds of items, which were taken to Graceland to be donated to Presley Place.